 As Bubba Gump once said, “shrimp is the fruit of the sea”.
 While some might believe that process of catching shrimp involves bulky crew-manned ships, wide-cast nets, and… the ocean, you might be surprised to learn shrimping can take place indoors.
 In Houston, the place is Ebi Ebi Shrimp Fishing.

-Reality has been a drag recently, escape into the carefree virtual world of gaming this weekend at East Downtown’s newest hangout.
-Cidercade has opened in Houston with a ton of games, ciders on tap, and 18,000 square feet of fun to be had.
+- Escape into the carefree virtual world of gaming at Cidercade in East Downtown packed with a ton of games, ciders on tap, and 18,000 square feet of fun to be had.

 - Whether your idea of gaming is Pacman, shooting hoops, ping-pong, or drinking cocktails over a game of cards, Houston’s new speakeasy, FAO HTX, has got you covered.

-- Houstonians will soon be able to get a taste of UK pub culture, but with a modern twist.
+- Get a taste of UK pub culture, but with a modern twist.
 British-based gaming pub, Flight Club, is throwing itself into the Houston bar scene with its 21st century digitized dart boards, sharing boards, and bespoke cocktails.

 - ARG Adventure Park is an adrenaline-fueled hot spot in Houston with locations in the northern Heights and Katy.
 Here, visitors can participate in axe throwing, paintball, laser tag, and follow up the action with a round of drinks at the bar and restaurant.